oaspiazu/dwm_openBSD/README.md

 For more information about DWM, have a look at the website: https://dwm.suckless.org/

 Reasons: A lot of time is needed to apply manually these patches.
-Also, some corrections are needed.
+Also, some corrections are needed (opacity patch).

 Dependencies: Only SF Font.
 If you want your own font, just change it in your config.sh